-- 29. (1) There is hereby established a juristic person to be known as the Insurance and Retirement Funds Board. - (2) For purposes of this Act the Insurance and Retirement Funds Board shall be known as the Insurance Board.
+- (1) There is hereby established a juristic person to be known as the Insurance and Retirement Funds Board. - (2) For purposes of this Act the Insurance and Retirement Funds Board shall be known as the Insurance Board.

-Constitution of the Board
+30. Constitution of the Board

-- 30. (1) The Board shall be made up of 9 persons as follows- - (a) two members appointed by the Minister from a list of three persons drawn up by the Swaziland Law Society; - (b) three members appointed by the Minister from a list of five persons drawn up by the Swaziland Accountants Association:
+- (1) The Board shall be made up of 9 persons as follows- - (a) two members appointed by the Minister from a list of two persons drawn up by the Swaziland Law Society; - (b) two members appointed by the Minister from a list of five persons drawn up by the Swaziland Institute of Accountants; - one member appointed by the Minister from a list of three persons drawn up by the Swaziland Chamber of Commerce who have previously served on the Board of any enterprise for at least 5 years; - (d) one member appointed by the Minister who shall be a person who possesses experience in a relevant field and who shall act as chairman; - (e) one member appointed by the Minister who shall be a representative of employees; - (f) one member appointed by the Minister from a list of three persons drawn up by the Association of Swaziland Business Community; and

-- (c) three members appointed by the Minister from a list of six persons drawn up by the Swaziland Chamber of Commerce who have previously served on the Board of any enterprise for at least 10 years; and - (d) one member appointed by the Minister who shall be a person currently serving or who has in the past served on the bench the High Court of Swaziland who shall act as chairman. - (2) The Minister may, where he deems it necessary, appoint a person included in a list drawn up in terms of paragraph (a), (b), or (c) but whom the Minister has not appointed as a member, to sit on the Board as an alternate to a member appointed from the list on which that person was included. - (3) The Minister shall designate the deputy chairman. - (4) The registrar shall not be eligible for appointment to the board. - (5) The Minister shall refer his choice of candidate for appointment to the Board to Cabinet for approval prior to installing such member as a member of the Board, and a person's membership of the Board shall be deemed not to have taken effect until Cabinet has given its approval.
+- (g) one member appointed by the Minster from a list of three persons submitted by the Institute of Chartered Secretaries and Administrators. - (2) The Minister may, where he deems it necessary, appoint a person included in a list drawn up in terms of paragraph (a), (b), or (c) but whom the Minister has not appointed as a member, to sit on the Board as an alternate to a member appointed from the list on which that person was included. - (3) The Minister shall designate the deputy chairman. - (4) The Registrar shall not be eligible for appointment to the Board. - (5) The Minister shall refer his choice of candidate for appointment to the Board to Cabinet for approval prior to installing such member as a member of the Board, and a person's membership of the Board shall be deemed not to have taken effect until Cabinet has given its approval.

-Persons disqualified from being appointed to the Board
+31. Persons disqualified from being appointed to the Board

-- 31. (1) No person shall be appointed as a member of the Board who- - (a) is a chairman or majority shareholder in an insurance company registered in Swaziland; - (b) is an un-rehabilitated insolvent in terms of the laws of any country; - (c) has been convicted of theft, fraud, forgery or uttering a forged document or perjury or any other crime involving dishonesty and fraud; - (d) is of unsound mind; or - (e) has been a director or chairman of any financial institution that has been wound up in any country-
+No person shall be appointed as a member of the Board who-

+- (a) is a chairman or majority shareholder in an insurance company registered in Swaziland; - (b) is an unrehabilitated insolvent in terms of the laws of any country; - (c) has been convicted of theft, fraud, forgery or uttering a forged document or perjury or any other crime involving dishonesty and fraud; - (d) is of unsound mind; or - (e) has been a director or chairman of any financial institution that has been wound up in any country:

-Provided that where the person was a director of a subsidiary company which has been wound up as a result of its parent company being wound up and the minister is satisfied that the subsidiary company did not wholly or partly cause the parent company to be wound up, the person shall be considered eligible for appointment as registrar.
+Provided that where the person was a director of a subsidiary company which has been wound up as a result of its parent company being wound up and the Minister is satisfied that the subsidiary company did not wholly or partly cause the parent company to be wound up, the person shall be considered eligible for appointment as Registrar.

-Functions of the Board
+32. Functions of the Board

-- 32. (1) The functions of the Board are to- - (a) adjudicate in any dispute between the registrar, any insurer or retirement fund; - (b) receive and investigate complaints or submissions from the public or any insurer pertaining to the insurance industry or retirement funds in Swaziland; and - (c) advise the registrar and Minister on matters concerning the insurance industry and retirement funds either on its own accord or at the invitation of the registrar or the Minister.
+The functions of the Board are to-

+- (a) adjudicate in any dispute between the Registrar, any insurer or retirement fund; - (b) receive and investigate complaints or submissions from the public or any insurer pertaining to the insurance industry or retirement funds in Swaziland; and - (c) advise the Registrar and Minister on matters concerning the insurance industry and retirement funds either on its own accord or at the invitation of the Registrar or the Minister.

-Term of office of Board members and filling of vacancies
+33. Term of office of board members and filling of vacancies